Event Orchestration

 HeadersSelect the + Header Field button and enter the Name and Value for the webhook header.

-JSON Body Fields (Optional)Enter a name and value using the variables created using the Event Fields feature in the preceding section to further enrich the custom action.
+JSON Body Fields (Optional)Enter a name and value using rule variables or cache variables to further enrich the custom action.

 Automation Actions